harmonize-tools/climate-downscaling/HARMONIZE_DOWNSCALING_TUTORIAL_April2024.md

  PlotLayout(fun = PlotEquiMap,
             plot_dims = c('longitude', 'latitude'),
             var = ArrayToList(downscaled_fcst_ensemble_mean, 'time', names=''),
-            lon = obs_lons, # because we have downscaled the forecast to the obs grid lat = obs_lats, # because we have downscaled the forecast to the obs grid filled.continents = FALSE,
+            lon = lons_obs, # because we have downscaled the forecast to the obs grid lat = lats_obs, # because we have downscaled the forecast to the obs grid filled.continents = FALSE,
             colNA = 'black',
             ncol = length(leadtimes),